localstack/docs/content/en/user-guide/aws/ec2/index.md

     --user-data file://init.sh
 {{< /command >}}

-Please note that, whereas real AWS uses GB for volume sizes, we use MB as the unit for `VolumeSize` in the command above (to avoid creating huge files locally).
+Please note that, whereas real AWS uses GiB for volume sizes, LocalStack uses MiB as the unit for `VolumeSize` in the command above (to avoid creating huge files locally).
 Also, by default block device images are limited to 1GB in size, but this can be customized by setting the `EC2_EBS_MAX_VOLUME_SIZE` config variable (defaults to `1000`).

 Once the instance is successfully started and initialized, we can first determine the container ID via `docker ps`, and then list the contents of the mounted filesystem `/ebs-mounted`, which should contain our test file named `my-test-file`: